fru-io/docs/docs/administration.md

 ---
 title: Adminstration
-description: User management and administrative tasks on DDEV-Live hosting
+description: User management and administrative tasks on Fru.io hosting
 ---
 # Administration

-The DDEV-Live platform is designed to work with [organizations](organizations.md).
+The Fru.io platform is designed to work with [organizations](organizations.md).
 As an administrator, you can administer the users that have the ability to manage deployments for an [organization](organizations.md).
-Administration is managed through the `ddev-live admin` set of commands.
+Administration is managed through the `Fru.io admin` set of commands.

 ## Listing users
-Listing users for the [organization](organizations.md) you are authenticated against is accomplised with `ddev-live admin list`.
+Listing users for the [organization](organizations.md) you are authenticated against is accomplised with `Fru.io admin list`.

 ```
-$  ddev-live admin list
+$  Fru.io admin list
 ADMINS
  NAME                TYPE
- ddev-demo@ddev.com  Admin
+ Fru-demo@Fru.io  Admin
  bar@example.com     Admin

 DEVELOPERS